 The best way to know when to sit him down for the potty?
 Track when he usually poops, whether on the potty or even in his undies.
 See if you can find a pattern, such as him pooping first thing in the morning or right after he wakes up after a nap.
 You can then integrate sitting on the potty during these times.

-3. Give your child time alone on the potty
+3. Give your toddler time alone on the potty

 Your toddler won’t be able to poop if he feels like he’s under pressure.
-His body needs to be relaxed and eventually bear down enough to pass poop.
+His body needs to relax and bear down enough to pass poop.

 Unfortunately, we can add pressure when we stand nearby, or expect (even hope) that they’ll poop this time.